moolicc/Wallop/Controller/README.md

 The controller does not run indefinitely, and only exists long enough to send commands to the Engine.

 Invoked in the format:

-controller.exe[connection] {command} {arguments}
-Where connection is an optional connection specifier.If not provided, the command will be

-provided with the active connection.
+`controller.exe [connection] {command} {arguments}` Where connection is an optional connection specifier.
+If not provided, the command will be provided with the active connection.

 COMMANDS: